OtterClam/otter-docs/docs/ottopia/gameplay/adventure.md

 | Dreamy Riverside  | 💀💀  | 80  | 30%  | 65%  | 27%  | 8%  |
 | Ancient Ruins  | 💀💀💀  | 150  | 20%  | 60%  | 32%  | 8%  |

-The success rate and the probability of finding an item in an area can be can be applied to multiple boosts.
+The success rate and the probability of finding an item in an area can be applied to multiple boosts.
 Choose an area to dig deeper!

 ### 2. Choose Your Otto NFT